mindee/mindee-api-ruby/docs/products/us_mail_v3.md

 ## Specific Fields
 Fields which are specific to this product; they are not used in any other product.

+### Sender Address Field
+The address of the sender.

+A `UsMailV3SenderAddress` implements the following attributes:

+* `city` (String): The city of the sender's address.
+* `complete` (String): The complete address of the sender.
+* `postal_code` (String): The postal code of the sender's address.
+* `state` (String): Second part of the ISO 3166-2 code, consisting of two letters indicating the US State.
+* `street` (String): The street of the sender's address.
+Fields which are specific to this product; they are not used in any other product.

 ### Recipient Addresses Field
 The addresses of the recipients.